Steam Hardware Hub FAQ

-Practical answers about Steam Hardware Review coverage, source labels, tracker reports, privacy, corrections, and contact.
+Practical answers about Steam Hardware Hub coverage, source labels, tracker reports, stock checks, privacy, corrections, and contact.

-No. Steam Hardware Review is an independent editorial and community-tracking site.
+No. Steam Hardware Hub is an independent editorial and community-tracking site.
 It is not affiliated with Valve Corporation.

-Steam Hardware Review focuses on Steam Machine, Steam Deck, Steam Frame, Steam Controller, SteamOS, and related hardware context that affects players.
+Steam Hardware Hub focuses on Steam Machine, Steam Deck, Steam Frame, Steam Controller, SteamOS, and related hardware context that affects players.

 What does the tracker show?

-The tracker summarizes community-submitted milestone dates by product, model, and region.
-It can show report counts, queue movement, shipment timing, and confidence levels when enough usable data exists.
+The community tracker summarizes anonymous milestone reports by product, model, and broad location.
+It can show Steam Controller official Valve reservation window observations, Steam Machine lottery or waitlist outcomes, report counts, queue movement, shipment timing, and confidence levels when enough usable data exists.

 What should I submit to the tracker?